 The remaining credits can be accumulated by you in a variety of ways:

-Then you have the chance to select any module offered by us at the Faculty of Health Sciences, providing it relates to your other chosen modules.
+- Then you have the opportunity to select any module offered by us at the Faculty of Health Sciences or from the wider University provision, providing it relates to your other chosen modules and supports a coherent programme.

-You can also choose to undertake one or more work-based learning modules, during which you will design a programme of work and method of assessment.
+- You can also choose to undertake one or more open learning modules, during which you will design a programme of work and method of assessments.

-There are four pathways for this MSc Health Sciences programme: Standard, Mental Health, Neonatal and Amputee Rehabilitation.
+There are two further pathways for this MSc Health Sciences programme:

 Typical entry requirements